Aerial view of the NSE jacketing facility in Kita-Kyushu.

 Acceptance testing and quality control is not only obligatory for the jacketing manufacturing procedure, but also for the conductor itself.
 Especially due to the fact that the fabrication of ITER's superconducting magnets will take place in different locations around the world, the implementation of a tight quality assurance and quality control plan involving the Domestic Agencies and their suppliers is crucial to insure that all conductors meet the same technical requirements.

 This plan includes a procedure for issuing "Authorization-to-Proceed" (ATP) clearances at key steps of the suppliers' manufacturing processes.
-The clearances are granted by the Domestic Agencies, who notify the IO.
-If there is no IO objection to the ATP clearance, the work can proceed to the next manufacturing step.
-The clearances are granted on the grounds of acceptance requirements which are clearly defined in the Procurement Arrangements.
-The whole process is handled electronically through the IO-developed Conductor Database.
+The clearances are granted by the Domestic Agencies, who notify the ITER Organization.
+If there is no objection to the ATP clearance, the work can proceed to the next manufacturing step.
+The clearances are granted by the ITER Organization on the grounds of acceptance requirements which are clearly defined in the Procurement Arrangements.
+The whole process is handled electronically through the ITER-developed Conductor Database.

-The Japanese and the Korean Domestic Agencies have recently cleared their first ATP-points: Japan passed the check for the production of a 760 m copper cable required for qualifying their cabling process; and Korea for producing 14 Nb3Sn strand billets (about 0.6 T) for their first superconducting cable length.
-They are the first ITER-relevant components to go through this process, marking another critical milestone in the manufacturing of ITER conductors.
+The Japanese and the Korean Domestic Agencies have recently cleared their first ATP points: Japan passed the check for the production of a 760-metre copper cable required for qualifying their cabling process; while Korea produced 14 niobium-tin (Nb3Sn) strand billets (about 0.6 tonnes) for their first superconducting cable length.
+These are the first ITER-relevant components to go through the ATP process, marking another critical milestone in the manufacturing of ITER conductors.

 Three reviews in one flap

 The 18 correction coils are grouped by pairs and inserted between the toroidal and the poloidal field coils.
 Their role is to compensate the magnetic error fields resulting from coil misalignment and tolerances.
 They use a 10 kA niobium-titanium alloy (NbTi) conductor very similar to that used in the coils of the Chinese tokamak EAST, and it is planned that both the conductor and the coils will be delivered by China.
 The reviews were organized at Hefei at close distance from the place where the conductor will be jacketed and the coils wound.
 The jacketing line in Hefei is near completion and will be also used to jacket China's share of the conductors for ITER's toroidal and poloidal field coils as well as the feeders.
-As there were no showstoppers identified in the review meetings, the road is paved towards the signature of the Procurement Arrangements for both the Correction Coil Conductor and the Correction Coil itself - both scheduled for early 2010.
+As there were no showstoppers identified in the review meetings, the road is paved towards the signature of the Procurement Arrangements for both the correction coil conductor and the correction coil itself—both scheduled for early 2010. return to Newsline #110